equinix/metal-cli/docs/metal_virtual-network.md

 ```
       --config string        Path to JSON or YAML configuration file
-      --exclude strings      Comma seperated Href references to collapse in results, may be dotted three levels deep
+      --exclude strings      Comma separated Href references to collapse in results, may be dotted three levels deep
       --filter stringArray   Filter 'get' actions with name value pairs.
 Filter is not supported by all resources and is implemented as request query parameters.
-      --include strings      Comma seperated Href references to expand in results, may be dotted three levels deep
+      --include strings      Comma separated Href references to expand in results, may be dotted three levels deep
   -o, --output string        Output format (*table, json, yaml)
       --search string        Search keyword for use in 'get' actions.
 Search is not supported by all resources.
       --sort-by string       Sort fields for use in 'get' actions.
 Sort is not supported by all resources.